 The persons named in the enclosed form of proxy are directors or officers of the Corporation and have consented to act as proxy for the shareholders who so appoint them.
-A shareholder desiring to appoint another representative (who need not be a shareholder of the Corporation) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of the Corporation or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2 Y1 or by toll-free facsimile transmission to 866-249-7775 by 5:00 p.m.
-(Toronto time) on 12 May 2003, or with the Chair of the meeting on the day of the meeting or any adjournment or postponement thereof.
+A shareholder desiring to appoint another representative (who need not be a shareholder of the Corporation) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of the Corporation or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 or by toll-free facsimile transmission to 1-866-249-7775 by 5:00 p.m.
+(Toronto time) on 10 May 2004, or with the Chair of the meeting on the day of the meeting or 48 hours prior to any adjournment or postponement thereof.